mooffie/mc/src/lua/doc/guide/30-fields.md

 (The sequence 'C-f u e' stands for "[f]ields, [u]pcase, [e]nable".
 Of course, you may use any other sequence, but perhaps it's wiser for the community to settle on this convention.)

+**An alternative**

+An alternative to this scheme of enabling/disabling fields, at least from the point of view of the user, is to use the
+@{git:snapshots|snapshots} module.
+The idea is to store, in a snapshot, your custom format(s) only (a custom format which would contain the fields in question).
+You may also setup another snapshot without the fields.
+You can then very easily toggle the fields.